sciapp/gr-documentation/src/python.rst

 Installation
 ------------

-GR is available on `PyPI <https://pypi.python.org/pypi/gr/>`_ and recommend installing it with pip:
+GR is available on `PyPI <https://pypi.python.org/pypi/gr/>`_ and we recommend installing it with pip:

 .. code-block:: bash